puni6er2002/Denys_Petrenko/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m studying as a Data Analyst and perform analyzing SQL databases; calculate data in Excel, Google Sheets; creating static and dynamic visualization with Tableau.
+- :telescope: I’m studying as a Data Analyst and perform analyzing SQL databases; calculate data in Excel, Google Sheets; creating static and dynamic visualization with Tableau and Microsoft Power BI.

 - :brain: Exploring Data Analysis Skills (more technical ones).